scar17off/javascript-visual-scripting/README.md

 ## Usage

-1. Use the menu bar to create a new project, open an existing one, or load an example.
+1. Use the menu bar to create a new project or load an example
-2. Right-click on the canvas to open the context menu and add nodes.
+2. Add nodes by right-clicking on the canvas
-3. Connect nodes by clicking and dragging from one port to another.
+3. Connect nodes by dragging from one port to another
+4. Configure node properties using the Graph Inspector panel
-4. Use the property panel on the right to adjust node properties.
+5. Use the Settings tab to customize:
+   - Theme preferences
+   - Canvas display options
+   - Code generation settings
-5. Run your script using the "Run" menu options.
+6. Generate and run your script using the Run menu
-6. Generate code using the "Generate code" option in the "Run" menu.
-7. Export your project as JSON or JavaScript using the "Export" menu.
+7. Export your project in various formats

 ## Project Structure

 - `src/App.js`: Main application component
 - `src/VisualScripting.js`: Core visual scripting component
 - `src/CodeGenerator.js`: Handles code generation from nodes
-- `src/engine/Camera.js`: Manages canvas zoom and pan
-- `src/engine/Renderer.js`: Handles rendering of nodes and connections
 - `src/nodeDefinitions.js`: Defines available node types
+- `src/engine/`: Core engine components
+  - `Camera.js`: Manages canvas zoom and pan
+  - `Renderer.js`: Handles rendering of nodes and connections
+  - `Node.js`: Node class implementation
-- `src/components/`: Contains React components for UI elements
+- `src/components/`: React components for UI elements
+  - `GraphInspector.js`: Node properties panel
+  - `MenuBar.js`: Application menu
+  - `SettingsTab.js`: Configuration interface
 - `src/examples.js`: Predefined example projects

 ## Contributing